 Joe Waggoner founded Waggoner Engineering in 1976 as a civil engineering firm with a passion for helping communities realize their potential.
-Forty years later, Waggoner has expanded throughout the Mid-South and is recognized today for its innovative, multi-disciplinary services that make it much more than a traditional engineering firm.
+Forty-five years later, Waggoner has expanded throughout the Mid-South and is recognized today for its innovative, multi-disciplinary services that make it much more than a traditional engineering firm.

 Waggoner Engineering, Inc. was incorporated

 Joe A. Waggoner, P.A. founded in Brandon, Miss.

 Moved to Jackson office